MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-handling-errors-using-try-methods.md

 When you run this codeunit, the execution of the `OnRun` trigger, the calling method, stops and the error message `An error occurred during the operation` is thrown in the UI.

-Now, set the [Trymethod Property](../properties/devenv-trymethod-property.md) of the  `MyTrymethod` method to **true**.
+Now, set the [TryFunction Attribute](methods/devenv-tryfunction-attribute.md) of the  `MyTrymethod` method to **true**.
 Then, add code to the `OnRun` trigger to handle the return value of the try method:

 ```
 [TryFunction]